jp-x-g/BitSwanPump/README.rst

 Blank application setup
 -----------------------

-You can clone blank application from it's `own repository <https://github.com/LibertyAces/BitSwanTelco-BlankApp>`_.
+You can clone the blank application from its `own repository <https://github.com/LibertyAces/BitSwanTelco-BlankApp>`_.

 Available technologies